 What are your options then?
 Can you back out of the deal?

 If you include an “inspection contingency” within your purchase contract, you should have the option to back out of the sale based on the inspector’s findings.
 Just make sure you understand the wording of the contingency clause, along with the timeframe it specifies.

 “One of the best things about the home inspection contingency in a purchase contract is that, in most contracts, it is a highly subjective contingency.
 In other words, the buyer most likely has the option to back out of the contract prior to the inspection deadline for nearly any reason: the house smells funny, it turns out that there isn’t a sprinkler system, or the buyer just feels the house has bad juju.”

 But you’ll only gain this kind of protection if you (A) have the home inspected and (B) add a contingency to your purchase agreement.
 This is why many buyers have an inspection performed soon after the seller accepts their offer.

 Your Lender Will Probably Require an Appraisal

 As mentioned above, a home inspection is generally not required when using a mortgage loan to buy a house.
-But you will most likely need to have the home appraised, before the mortgage lender will fund the loan.
+But the property will probably have to be appraised, before the mortgage lender will fund the loan.

-- A home inspector will focus on the condition of the property and all of the installed systems.
-He will also keep an eye out for any potential health and safety issues.
+- A home inspector will mainly focus on the condition of the property and all of the installed systems.
+He or she will also keep an eye out for any potential health and safety issues.
 The inspector will compile all of these findings in an inspection report and go over it with the buyer.

-- A home appraiser, however, is primarily focused on determining the current market value of the house.
+- A home appraiser, on the other hand, is primarily focused on determining the current market value of the house.
 The appraiser will use recent sales data in the local area, along with other tools, to figure out how much the property is worth in the current market.
 These findings will be delivered back to the lender.

-Mortgage lenders typically require a home appraisal because they want to make sure the property is worth the amount you have agreed to pay for it.
+Mortgage lenders require a home appraisal to ensure the property is worth the amount you have agreed to pay for it.
 Remember, the property is used as collateral for the loan.
 So the market value is important.